anttiluode/thetasweep/README.md

 ```

+Naturally without AI it wont be ..
+Smart.
+But it could perhaps work as alternative for AI systems searches / finetunings when tweaked.

 Searching 2.6MB of personal email (9652 chunks), finding the right person in 4ms, entirely locally.
 No cloud.
 No Google.
 No data leaving the machine.

 **Context-aware**: because of the sweep gate, each chunk carries a memory of its neighbors in document order.
 Word X is stored with an echo of words X-1 and X+1.